The desire for electric vehicles is visibly increasing among fleets

 Decarbonisation Plan in the UK - the switch to electric vehicles

-Bob Moran, head of the environment strategy at the Department for Transport (DfT), states that if a long-term change is to be delivered, a plan that spells out who is going to do what, by when, and how, is required.
+Bob Moran from the Department for Transport (DfT) and head of the environment strategy.
+States a long-term change can be delivered, but a plan that spells out who will do what, when, and how is required.

-The DfT has produced a plethora of plans and strategies across all sectors of transport, but most recently, in March, it took the first step towards producing its Transport Decarbonisation Plan (TDP) by looking at the challenges the UK faces.
-The plan of action, which will set out in detail what Government, business and society will need to do to deliver the significant reduction in emissions needed across all modes of transport, will be published later this year.
+The DfT has produced a plethora of plans and strategies across all transport sectors.
+Still, most recently, in March, it took the first step towards creating its Transport Decarbonisation Plan (TDP) by looking at the challenges the UK faces.
+The plan of action, which will detail what Government, business and society will need to do to deliver the significant reduction in emissions, will be published later this year.